charlie-n01r/YoutubeETL/README.md

 # YouTube ETL Project

-The purpose of this project is to create an ETL pipeline, automated with Airflow.
+The purpose of this project is to create an ETL pipeline using Python.

 ## Extraction phase
 The information is extracted from YouTube using its API.
 The data in question is the Top 10 videos that appeared in the **Trending** page in the category of _Gaming_ in each country/region on YouTube.
 To obtain as much useful information for future analysis as possible, the following information is queried using the API: